1tsIsaac/RoboCoC/README.md

 # RoboCoC
-Source for the RoboCoC, the Cult of Coffee discord bot.
+Source for RoboCoC, the Cult of Coffee discord bot.